 At first the heart tries to compensate for the increased pressure by thickening the heart muscle.
 But the thickening of your heart muscle predisposes women and high blood pressure to arrhythmias or irregular heartbeats.

-My family has a history of irregular heart beat and I have personally experience it.
+My family has a history of irregular heartbeat and I have personally experience it.
 Let me tell you it is frightening when your heart is pumping out of control.
-When this occur I start breathing deeply along with coughing deeply alternatively, to help regulate the pumping - slowing things down.
-It helps a lot.

 The Holter monitor evaluate palpitation or skipped heartbeats.
 It is like a small tape-recorder the size of a beeper with tiny electrodes applied to the chest.
 By analyzing the twenty-four hour recording your doctor can identify any abnormal rhythms.

-You should be aware that if you take decongestants that can also increase your heart rhythm.
+You should be aware that if you take decongestants, that can also increase your heart rhythm.
 Also, you should check for thyroid problems, that also increases your heart's rhythm.

 Often times the first symptom of women and high blood pressure is short of breath after the least exertion.
 If you get short of breath when you exert yourself do not ignore it.
 Tell your doctor and make sure there is a record of your blood pressure readings.

-Also, when high blood pressure in women, especially, remains untreated, the changes your heart enlarging and your heart muscle weakens.

-Most women and high blood pressure are protected from heart disease until they go through menopause.
+Also, when high blood pressure in women, especially, remains untreated, the changes have your heart enlarging and weakens your heart muscle.
+Most diagnosed high blood pressure women are protected from heart disease until they go through menopause.
 Experts believe that the female hormone estrogen plays a protective role.

 Further women hearts are proportionately smaller than men's.
 And, when we develop the first signs and symptoms of heart disease, we are usually ten years older than men and going through menopause.

 First check with your doctor to find out if you are okay to start an exercise program.
-If you have experience a heart attack, you should start your exercise program in a monitored cardiac rehabilitation center, just to be safe.
+If you have experienced a heart attack, you should start your exercise program in a monitored cardiac rehabilitation center, just to be safe.

 They say just walking three times a week, for half an hour each day, reduces women and high blood pressure risk of heart attack by thirty-five percent.
 By the way, you can incorporate exercise into your daily living without going to a gym.